 - Marketing productivity audit: To measure the outcomes or the profit gained from putting in the resources and efforts in the marketing strategies.

-How to conduct a marketing audit
+How to do a marketing audit?

 Steps to conduct a marketing audit-